When to visit the vet?

 The treatment of gallstones in dogs depends on the severity of the symptoms and the size of the stones.
 In cases where the stones do not cause symptoms, conservative monitoring with regular check-ups may be sufficient.
 The veterinarian may also recommend a special diet to thin the bile and reduce the risk of further stone formation.

-If the stones cause symptoms or complications such as an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or blockage of the bile ducts occur, surgical removal of the stones or the entire gallbladder may be necessary.
-This operation, known as a cholecystectomy, is usually performed under general anesthesiaGeneral anesthesia is a medical procedure that induces unconsciousness and eliminates pain during surgical procedures.
+If the stones cause symptoms or complications such as infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or obstructionobstruction refers to the blockage or narrowing of a hollow organ or canal, which hinders the normal flow of liquids or gases.
+In dogs and cats, an obstruction can occur in the digestive tract, airways, or urinary tract and often requires immediate medical treatment. of the bile ducts occur, surgical removal of the stones or the entire gallbladder may be necessary.
+This operation, known as cholecystectomy, is typically performed under general anesthesiaGeneral anesthesia is a medical procedure that induces unconsciousness and eliminates pain during surgical procedures.
 It involves the use of anesthetics to temporarily shut down the body's overall perception. and requires careful postoperativePostoperative refers to the time after a surgical operation.
 This phase includes recovery and the management of possible complications after the procedure. monitoring.

 In some cases, the veterinarian may prescribe medications to help dissolve the stones or treat gallbladder dyskinesia.
 These medications can help relieve symptoms and avoid or delay the need for surgery.